HajerAlru/Assignment/README.md

 Overview of the dashboard's purpose and data source.

 - About the Revolut Dataset:
-Description of the anonymized spending data collected from Revolut users.
+Description of the anonymised spending data collected from Revolut users.

 - Where to Access the Dataset:
 Link to access the Revolut spending dataset.